 Feeding and management practices of dairy calves directly impact not only their survival, but as importantly, their future milk production.
-Studies which have followed calves through their first lactation have shown a positive relationship between early life nutrient intake and first lactation milk production.
-In addition, research has shown additional benefits of colostrum intake on calf health.
-Thus, early and adequate intake of colostrum and proper nutrition after colostrum feeding (which includes calf starter, water, and adequate milk or milk replacer) are critical.
-To accomplish these goals, please take a few minutes to review your feeding and management practices with those caring for your dairy calves as they impact calf health and future productivity.
+Recent studies which have followed calves through their first lactation have shown a positive relationship between early life nutrient intake and first lactation milk production.
+In addition, new research has shown additional benefits of proper colostrum intake on calf health.
+Thus, early and adequate intake of colostrum and proper nutrition after colostrum feeding (which includes calf starter, water, and adequate milk (milk replacer) are critical.
+To accomplish these goals, please take a few minutes to review your feeding and management practices for your dairy calves in light of the new research that illustrates their importance on calf health and future productivity.